thementat42/Manganese/README.md

 make
 ```

-This will create an executable called `manganese` in the `build` directory.
+This will create an executable called `manganese` in the `build/bin` directory.
 To compile code, create a file ending in `.mn` and write some manganese code.
 Check out the [examples](/examples/) directory for some samples.

 You can then run: